 - Increase your chances of ranking above your competition

 If you are not sure whether you want to be using this or not, please stop reading and don’t proceed further.
-As Google recommends, you should not use this indexing API on money websites.
+Though Indexing API isn’t against Google AdSense Policy and Terms of Service, we do not recommend using it on money websites.
 Please proceed at your own risk.

 We understand this is not for everyone 🙂